upbound/docs/content/concepts/oidc.md

 ### Connect to multiple accounts within a service

-You can create multiple `ProviderConfig` objects for a single provider in a managed control plane.
-You can create new ProviderConfigs on your control plane via the Upbound Console or by connecting directly to your control plane and creating new ProviderConfigs on it.
+You can create multiple `ProviderConfig` objects for a single provider in a managed control plane with the Upbound Console or by connecting directly.

 For example, imagine you have `team-a` and `team-b` sharing a single managed control plane.
 Suppose each team should only be able to create resources in their respective cloud account in AWS.
 You would create two ProviderConfigs as demonstrated below: